yogeshagr/golang/gopl/gopl.md

 - Messages sent over channels have two important aspects.
 Each message has a value, but sometimes the fact of communication and the moment at which it occurs are just as important.
 We call messages events when we wish to stress this aspect.
-When the event carries no additional information, that it, its sole purpose is synchronization, we'll emphasize this by using a channel whose element type is struct{}, though it's common to use a channel of bool or int for the same purpose since `done <- 1` is shorter than `done <- struct{}{}`.
+When the event carries no additional information, that is, its sole purpose is synchronization, we'll emphasize this by using a channel whose element type is struct{}, though it's common to use a channel of bool or int for the same purpose since `done <- 1` is shorter than `done <- struct{}{}`.